-Outside the town centre, nearby, there are many important buildings.
+Outside the town centre, there are many important buildings nearby.
 On the road to Chianni, there’s the Sanctuary of Madonna di Monterosso, a centuries-old castle with a 19th-century portico.
-Then there are the small but quaint hamlets of Soiana and Morrona, the former boasting the significant Baroque Bellincioni bell tower and the Pieve a Pitti, the latter home to the well-known Badia Camaldolese, whose property was once fought over by counts, monks and bishops because of the enormous wealth it collected from the territory.
+There are also the small but quaint hamlets of Soiana and Morrona, the former boasting the significant Baroque Bellincioni bell tower and the Parish Church of Pitti, home to the well-known Badia Camaldolese whose property was once fought over by counts, monks and bishops given the enormous wealth it collected from the territory.

 Casciana Terme Lari is in the surroundings of Terricciola, a widespread municipality made up of two distinct centers and known for its famousthermal springs.
 Here, wellness is a long-standing tradition.
 The first establishment created in order to avail of the beneficial waters dates back to 1311 and was commissioned by Federico da Montefeltro.

 Continuing the journey in the Terre di Pisa, we arrive at Peccioli which dominates the entire valley from the top of its hill.
 A lively and dynamic center, Peccioli is an ideal destination for lovers of contemporary art.
 In the hamlet of Ghizzano, for example, there are contemporary works of art created by Alicja Kwade and Patrick Tuttofuoco on permanent display, and there are also plasters and the facades of houses by the English artist David Tremlett.

 Finally, we mention Lajatico with its fascinating Theater of Silence created thanks to the tenor Andrea Bocelli.

 The Festival della Fragola (Strawberry Festival) is a firm fixture in Terricciola.
 For two weekends in May, the village is enlivened with food stands, music concerts, tastings, exhibitions and shows.